digitallyinduced/ihp/Guide/routing.markdown

 ## AutoRoute

-Let's say our `PostsController` is define in `Web/Types.hs` like this:
+Let's say our `PostsController` is defined in `Web/Types.hs` like this:

 ```haskell
 data PostsController